 I just returned home from attending the SMYAL annual fundraising brunch.
 SMYAL is a Washington, D.C. based organization that “supports and empowers lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth.”

 As we mourn the heinous crimes of the Islamic State against mostly young unarmed civilians across Paris, France this weekend, it is important to contrast the LGBTQ freedoms we are fighting for in the United States against the treatment of LGBTQ under ISIS rule.
 The Islamic State is the same group that has sought out and killed LGBTQ people across the middle east.
-Through stoning, beheading or being thrown off of building, ISIS, according to a Daily Mail article from August, 2015, “has executed at least 30 people for being gay,” according to UN reports.
-The article describes that the first ever, “UN Security Council meeting highlighted the ‘barbaric treatment’ of lesbians, gays, bisexuals and transgender people in territory held by the extremist group.”
+Through stoning, beheading, or being thrown off of a building, ISIS, according to a Daily Mail article from August 2015, “has executed at least 30 people for being gay,” according to UN reports.
+The article describes that the first-ever, “UN Security Council meeting highlighted the ‘barbaric treatment’ of lesbians, gays, bisexuals and transgender people in territory held by the extremist group.”

 This is the same group, ISIS, that planned and executed a strategy of terror and ruthless killings across Paris.
 According to the New York Times, “At least 129 people were killed, with 194 people still hospitalized — 42 in intensive care.
 A total of 415 were treated at 10 Paris hospitals, according to a statement issued Sunday by hospital officials.”
 ISIS also took credit for downing an Egyptian jetliner killing all 224 people aboard.